Dedicated hosting service: 95th percentile method

 Line speed, billed on the 95th percentile, refers to the speed in which data flows from the server or device, measured every five minutes for the month, and dropping the top 5% of measurements that are highest, and basing the usage for the month on the next-highest measurement.
 This is similar to a median measurement, which can be thought of as a 50th percentile measurement (with 50% of measurements above, and 50% of measurements below), whereas this sets the cutoff at 95th percentile, with 5% of measurements above the value, and 95% of measurements below the value.
 This is also known as Burstable billing.
 Line speed is measured in bits per second (or kilobits per second, megabits per second or gigabits per second).

 Unmetered method

 The second bandwidth measurement is unmetered service where providers cap or control the "top line" speed for a server.
 Top line speed in unmetered bandwidth is the total Mbit/s allocated to the server and configured on the switch level.
 Unmetered bandwidth services usually incur an additional charge.
+The term "unmetered" is often confused with "unlimited", especially when comparing seedbox service plans.